al6x/nim/mono/readme.md

 # Limitations

-I'm using it for some private app, and going to fix bugs as I'll encounter it.
+I'm using this for a private app, and going to fix bugs as I encounter them.

-Some edge cases may not be tested, some HTML inputs haven't been tested.
+Some edge cases might not be tested, some HTML inputs haven't been tested.

-Currently `-mm:orc` doesn't work, will work with the next nim release.
+Currently `-mm:orc` doesn't work, will work with the next Nim release.

-# Development and contribuging
+# Development and contributing

 Checkout the repo, then run